Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Emphasize the scale of the project:

-Qin Shi Huang connected and expanded existing fortifications into the beginnings of the Great Wall of China, a monumental project that would snake its way across China’s northern frontier for thousands of miles.
+Qin Shi Huang connected and expanded existing fortifications into the beginnings of the Great Wall of China, a monumental project that would span thousands of miles across China’s northern frontier.
 This ambitious undertaking aimed to defend against the constant threat of nomadic incursions from the north.

 Highlight the human cost: